tuantvu/flutter_linkedin_login/README.md

 Click *update* after adding your package and key in LinkedIn's developer console for your changes to take.

-Open you MainActivity in your Android app/src/main/ directory and override the onActivityResult method with the following
+Open your MainActivity in your Android app/src/main/ directory and override the onActivityResult method with the following
 ```kotlin
 //kotlin